• Skip to primary navigation

 • Turn off heat, and transfer this mixture to a small mixing bowl and cool.
 Once cool, add ½ cup gorgonzola cheese, and 1 tablespoon fresh thyme leaves.
 Mix until combined, set aside.

-• On a cutting board, trim fat bits from chicken.
-Use a small paring knife to cut a pocket into each chicken breast.
-Start at the thickest end, place your palm on top of the chicken, insert a paring knife and carefully move knife back and forth to open slicing slowly to form a pocket without piercing all the way through to the other side.
+• Use a sharp knife and cutting board, and trim fat bits from the chicken.
+A small paring knife works to cut a pocket into each chicken breast.
+Start at the thickest end, place your palm on top of the chicken, insert a paring knife, and carefully move the knife back and forth to open slicing slowly to form a pocket without piercing all the way through to the other side.

-• Using a regular teaspoon, fill the pocket with about 2-3 tablespoons of the leek stuffing mixture.
+• Make the chicken seasoning, in a small bowl mix salt, pepper and paprika.
+Set aside.
+Using a regular teaspoon, fill the pocket with about 2-3 tablespoons of the leek stuffing mixture.
 Insert 2 toothpicks to close up the pocket and keep it closed while cooking.
 Sprinkle the dry season mix on both sides of the stuffed breasts, set on a plate.

 Pan saute chicken